irrdnet/irrd/docs/admins/availability-and-migration.rst

 Suppressed objects
 ~~~~~~~~~~~~~~~~~~
 :doc:`Suppressed objects </admins/object-suppression>` are invisible
-to normal queries and to the NRTM feed, but not deleted.
+to normal queries and to the NRTMv3 feed, but not deleted.
 They may
 become visible again at any point in the future, e.g. by someone
 creating a ROA or a change in another object.